MatthewPhan/Smart-Appliance-Project/README.md

 # Smart-Appliance-Project

+The application consists of two parts.
+The first part is a mini weather station that allows the user to check the real-time and historical values of the surrounding temperature, humidity and atmospheric pressure.
+The second part is a smart washing machine which tracks the vibration motion of the washing machine notifying the user when the laundry is done.
+The user is also able to remotely see how long the washing machine has been running for and remotely control a buzzer to notify other people to take the laundry out.
+The system comprises of two RPIs.
+One of the RPI comprises of all the sensors which reads the various values while the other RPI is to act as an alert system.
+This RPI can be placed anywhere in the house.
+When the washing cycle is completed, it will alert the user automatically.
+There is a facial recognition service which also alerts the homeowner when someone takes out the clothes, sending the homeowner the photo of the person and identifying the name of the person who took out the laundry.
+Thus, the target audience would be people that frequently do household chores.
+There are times when we forget to take out clothes from the washer and the wet clothes will start to develop a smell after awhile.
+Thus, having a notification system would be useful as there isn’t a need to solely rely on the sound of the washer which lasts only a few seconds or if the user is not at home he/she can alert others to take it out.
+The mini weather station complements the application as the user is able to check the weather values and determine if it’s a good time to hang out the clothes.
+The application also allows the user to chat with a telegram bot to do various things such as remotely checking the weather values, status of washing machine, when the clothes was last washed and remotely control the buzzer instead of solely relying on the web interface for those purposes.

+For more information, you may visit our youtube video: https://youtu.be/Q7rKpXyAia0

 ## Quick-Start Guide:
 1)	Replicate the hardware setup based on the fritzing diagram
 2)	Install relevant dependencies as shown below